High-intensity Voronoi percolation on manifolds: Introduction

 All the examples mentioned above involve manifolds for which $p_c(M,\lambda)$ is trivial (i.e., equal to $0$ or $1$) for all $\lambda$.
 The two following questions arise naturally.

 \begin{question} Does $p_c(M,\lambda)\in(0,1)$ for some $\lambda>0$ imply $p_c(M,\lambda)\to p_c(\R^d)$ as $\lambda\to\infty$?
 Does the same result hold for $p_u(M,\lambda)$? \end{question}

 \begin{question} Under what conditions can we guarantee that $p_c(M,\lambda)\in (0,1)$?
 For instance, does isoperimetric dimension $>1$ imply $p_c(M,\lambda)<1$?
-If $M$ is a homogeneous, is it enough to assume that its volume growth is superlinear? \end{question}
+If $M$ is homogeneous, is it enough to assume that its volume growth is superlinear? \end{question}

 The presumably sufficient conditions we propose in Question~\ref{q:pc<1} above are inspired by \cite[Conjecture 2 and Question 2]{BS96}, in the context of graphs.
 This conjecture has been established in \cite{DGRSY20}, along with a partial answer to the question -- see also \cite{EST24} for a new proof of a stronger result.
 In Remark~\ref{rem:exp_cutsets_transience}, we discuss a plausible approach to Question~\ref{q:pc<1} based on \cite{EST24}.
+We also believe that the property of having a non-trivial phase transition, i.e., $0<p_c(M,\lambda)\leq p_u(M,\lambda)<1$, depends only on $M$ and not on $\lambda$.
+In Appendix~\ref{app:phase-transition}, we prove that the phase transition is non-trivial for all $\lambda\in(0,\infty)$ under the assumptions of Theorem~\ref{thm:main} and superlinear growth.